ChaseDurand/Slowed-and-Reverb/README.md

 Slowed and Reverb is a utility for easily creating aesthetic audio+visual edits.

 ## Usage
 Pass an audio file as an argument.
-Output mp3 and mp4 files will export to same location as input file.
+MP3 and MP4 files will export to same location as input file.

 `python3 SlowedAndReverb.py /path/to/audio.mp3`